A guide to buying Puerh – high-end edition

 A combination of these factors:

-2. Fancy processing: some cakes have very “fancy” processing without the corresponding high quality material.
+2. Fancy processing: Some cakes have very “fancy” processing without the corresponding high-quality material.
 You can generally tell because most of the interesting things about the tea happen in the mouth only without having deeper effects in the body and in terms of Qi.

-3. Manufactured exclusivity: a lot of “limited release” by bigger producers cakes go into this category.
-It’s not that they’re bad tea, but again price inflated compared to quality
+3. Manufactured exclusivity: A lot of “limited release” by bigger producers' cakes go into this category.
+It’s not that they’re bad tea, but again, price inflated compared to quality.

-Of course the trouble with private labels and custom productions is that you could literally get anything, you don’t even have the basic quality guarantee that boutique producers have.
+Of course, the trouble with private labels and custom productions is that you could literally get anything, you don’t even have the basic quality guarantee that boutique producers have.

 So you need to sample more.
-But a lot of the time you must buy a full cake because asian dealers don’t want to deal in samples, so it becomes really important being connected to people that have already done a lot of sampling and can either direct you or even better sell you samples.
+But a lot of the time, you must buy a full cake because Asian dealers don’t want to deal in samples, so it becomes really important being connected to people that have already done a lot of sampling and can either direct you or, even better, sell you samples.

 Some known boutique producers (T3 and T4)